aix-group/aix-group.github.io/_posts/2024-03-20-eacl-factual.md

 ---
 title: "'The Queen of England is not England’s Queen.'
-Factual coherency of PLMs at EACL'24"
+Factual coherency of PLMs (EACL'24)"
 last_modified_at: 2024-03-20T16:20:02-05:00
 categories:
   - blog